 Years of Experience

-Those who have five to nine years of work experience see average salaries of $80K per year.
-Between the one and five year mark, median pay is approximately $71K annually.
-Broken down by tenure, the largest share of Tennessee Valley Authority employees (46 percent) have 20 years or more of experience and earn about $95K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to $80K annually.
+Workers who have been with the company for more than one year but less than five can make around $71K per year on average.
+Broken down by tenure, the largest share of Tennessee Valley Authority employees (44 percent) have 20 years or more of experience and earn approximately $94K annually on average.

 Certifications and Degrees